Yandy Díaz Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks eighth in MLB.

-- The Blue Jays' 3.98 team ERA ranks 11th among all league pitching staffs.
+- The Blue Jays have a 3.92 team ERA that ranks 10th among all league pitching staffs.

-- Blue Jays pitchers combine to give up 65 total home runs at a rate of 1.4 per game (to rank 25th in baseball).
+- Blue Jays pitchers combine to allow 66 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- His last time out came on Thursday against the New York Yankees, when the right-hander threw 6 2/3 innings, surrendering three earned runs while allowing six hits.
+- The lefty's last time out came on Friday against the Baltimore Orioles, when he went 4 2/3 innings, surrendering three earned runs while giving up three hits.

+- In nine games this season, the 31-year-old has an ERA of 4.08, with 8.4 strikeouts per nine innings.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.